The scene has changed a lot since we first started doing conversion optimization back in 2006.

 Select “New Users” and “Returning Users”

 Google will now display the same report segmented by the type of user:

-If the difference in metrics between the two segments.
-If your website shows something less than 10% for these segments, then you should examine your design carefully to understand why repeat visitors are acting the same way as new visitors.
+If the difference in metrics between new and returning visitors is less than 10%, then you should scrutinize your design to understand why returning visitors react the same way as new visitors.